-- In Create and associate policy, specify a policy name, ContosoReplicationPolicy.
+In Create and associate policy, specify a policy name.
+We're using ContosoReplicationPolicy.

-- Recovery point retention indicates that the retention windows for each recovery point will be two hours.
+- Recovery point retention indicates that recovery points will be retained for two hours.

 - App-consistent snapshot frequency indicates that recovery points containing app-consistent snapshots will be created every hour.

 - Initial replication start time indicates that initial replication will start immediately.

 After the policy is created, click OK.
 When you create a new policy, it's automatically associated with the specified Hyper-V site (in our tutorial that's ContosoHyperVSite)

 In Replicate application, select Source.

 In Source, select the ContosoHyperVSite site.
 Then click OK.

 In Target, verify Azure as the target, the vault subscription, and the Resource Manager deployment model.

 If you're using tutorial settings, select the contosovmsacct1910171607 storage account created in the previous tutorial for replicated data, and the ContosoASRnet network, in which Azure VMs will be located after failover.

 In Virtual machines > Select, select the VM you want to replicate.
 Then click OK.

 You can track progress of the Enable Protection action in Jobs > Site Recovery jobs.
 After the Finalize Protection job completes, the initial replication is complete, and the virtual machine is ready for failover.